Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 If this API supports sorting, pagination and search, you can pass this variables to the API to avoid fetching unnecessary data.

 ## Columns
 The table columns is defined in the component with the field `tableHeaders`.
-It is an array of strings.
+It is an object, where the keys correspond to fields in your data model representing a row.
+In the example above the model is ListItem with name, age and profession as fields.
 To support multiple languages this array can be populated with keys from the language files.
 For the content of the cells to match the header, you need to make sure that the table data is structured in the same order as the table headers.